prody/ProDy/doc/examples/dynamics/pca/pca_nmr.rst

 Notes
 -------------------------------------------------------------------------------

-Note that this example is slightly different from that in the :ref:`Tutorial`.
+Note that this example is slightly different from that in the :ref:`tutorial`.
 This example uses the :class:`~.Ensemble` class which has a method for performing iterative superposition.